 We got the opportunity to hang with an international pole dance champion who happens to be an Auckland local.
 She gave us some insight into the pole dance community in Auckland.

-An interview with Amy about pole dancing (Auckland and worldwide)
+An interview with the Pole Comedian about pole dancing (Auckland and worldwide)

 Tell us a bit about yourself

-My name is Amy and I am known on stage as “The Pole Comedian”.
-I have been pole dancing for just about 8 years, performing for 7 years, and teaching for 6 years.
-I have won awards in three different countries including America, Canada, and New Zealand.
+I am known on stage as “The Pole Comedian”.
+I have been pole dancing for just about eight years, performing for seven years, and teaching for six years.
+I have won awards in three different countries, including America, Canada, and New Zealand.

 Some of my accolades on stage include: